mmrradif/Ecommerce/README.md

 # Ecommerce
-This is an e-commerce website built using ASP .NET Core Web API and Angular 14.
+#### This is an e-commerce website built using ASP .NET Core Web API and Angular 14.
+And Here I also used Role Based Authentication and Authorization using JWT Token.

 ###  When You First Look the website
 <img src="https://github.com/mmrradif/Ecommerce/blob/5373ed0c98db4c67eef5fef1e734d1e6d00c5096/Screenshots/HomePage.jpeg"/>